 During the 2018 General Assembly session, MSV opposed measures which would have jeopardized patient safety.
 Among those included opposing the independent practice for nurse practitioners (NPs).

 Despite thousands of messages sent to legislators, active lobbying, and compelling testimony by MSV members, the General assembly continued to advance legislation.
 MSV pushed for the most stringent practice requirements to be included in the legislation, with the help of Del.
 Scott Garrett, MD.
 MSV was successful at amending the bill to include tougher requirements designed to protect patient safety.

-In 2018, MSV, in partnership with the Virginia Academy of Physician Assistants, opposed and defeated legislation that would have created a new Doctor of Medical Science (DMS) license which would establish an advanced level of physician assistants.
+In 2018, MSV also, in partnership with the Virginia Academy of Physician Assistants, opposed and defeated legislation that would have created a new Doctor of Medical Science (DMS) license.

-In 2018, MSV opposed and prevented an optometry scope bill that would have allowed optometrists to perform surgical procedures.
+MSV also opposed an unsuccessful optometry scope bill that would have allowed optometrists to perform surgical procedures.

 The Virginia Pharmacists’ Association is bringing forward legislation to allow pharmacists to: